-With regard to initiative laws, art 2, § 9 provides that the "power of initiative extends only to laws which the legislature may enact under this constitution."
-Once a proper initiative petition is submitted to the Legislature by the Secretary of State, the Legislature has 40 sessions days from submission to either enact the proposed law as is or reject it:
+With regard to initiative laws, Article 2, § 9 provides that the "power of initiative extends only to laws which the legislature may enact under this constitution."
+Once a proper initiative petition is submitted to the Legislature by the Secretary of State, the Legislature has 40 session days from submission to either enact the proposed law as is or reject it:

-Any law proposed by initiative petition shall be either enacted or rejected by the legislature without change or amendment within 40 session days from the time such petition is received by the legislature. [art 2, § 9].
+Any law proposed by initiative petition shall be either enacted or rejected by the legislature without change or amendment within 40 session days from the time such petition is received by the legislature.
+[Const 1963, art 2, $\S$ 9.]